ozataman/snap-extension-session/README.md

 The idea would be to add various other back-ends as desired.
 Redis, MongoDB, SQL-based databases, etc. should all be straightforward enough to implement.

+# TODO

+* Add convenience functions to clear the session.
+* Increase security: Maybe add a random token into encrypted cookie (or something like that to the same effect) to reduce the likelihood of somebody guessing sessions with very little in them.